wombleton/gitlaw-nz/acts/C/Care of Children Act 2004.md

     Compare: 1968 No 63 s 23(1), (2)

-##### 7 Lawyer to act for child
+##### 7 Appointment of lawyer to represent child in proceedings

-*   (1) A court may appoint, or direct the Registrar of the court to appoint, a lawyer to act for a child who is the subject of, or who is a party to, proceedings (other than criminal proceedings) under this Act.
+*   A court may appoint, or direct the Registrar of the court to appoint, a lawyer to represent a child who is the subject of, or who is a party to, proceedings (other than criminal proceedings) under this Act if the court---

-    (2) However, unless it is satisfied the appointment would serve no useful purpose, the court must make an appointment or a direction under subsection (1) if the proceedings---

-    *   (a) involve the role of providing day-to-day care for the child, or contact with the child; and
+    *   (a) has concerns for the safety or well-being of the child; and

+    *   (b) considers an appointment necessary.

+    Section 7: replaced, on 31 March 2014, by [section 5][247] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

+##### 7A Lawyers acting for parties

+*   (1) A lawyer may act for a party to a proceeding under this Act that is to be heard and determined in a Family Court only as provided in subsections (2) to (6).

+    (2) A lawyer may act for a party to a proceeding commenced by an application made under [subpart 4][149] of Part 2\.

+    (3) A lawyer may act for a party to a proceeding if that party is the Crown.

+    (4) A lawyer may act for a party to a proceeding that is---

+    *   (a) commenced by an application made without notice until such time (if at all) as a Family Court Judge directs that the application proceed on notice:

+    *   (b) commenced by an application made on notice from such time (if at all) as a Family Court Judge directs that---

+        *   (i) the application proceed as if it were an application made without notice; or

+        *   (ii) the application be heard by the court in conjunction with an application that is filed under any other Act; or

-    *   (b) appear likely to proceed to a hearing.
+        *   (iii) the application proceed to a hearing:

-    (3) To facilitate performance of the lawyer's duties and compliance with [section 6][7] (child's views), the lawyer must, unless he or she considers it inappropriate to do so because of exceptional circumstances, meet with the child.
+    *   (c) commenced by an application made without notice that a Family Court Judge has directed proceed on notice, from such time (if at all) as the Judge makes a direction of a kind specified in paragraph (b)(ii) or (iii).

-    (4) The lawyer may call any person as a witness in the proceedings, and may cross-examine witnesses called by a party to the proceedings or by the court.
+    (5) A lawyer may act for a child who is a party to a proceeding if the lawyer has been appointed by the court under [section 7][9] to represent that child.

-    Compare: 1968 No 63 s 30(1)(b), (2), (3)
+    (6) A lawyer may act for a party at a settlement conference convened under [section 46Q][84] if a Judge directs that the parties may be represented at that conference.

+    (7) A direction referred to in subsection (6) may be made by a Judge if the Judge considers that---

+    *   (a) at least 1 of the parties needs legal representation at the settlement conference; and

+    *   (b) the parties having legal representation at the settlement conference will be likely to facilitate settlement of the issues in dispute by agreement between the parties.

+    (8) In this section,---

+    _act_, in relation to a party, means---

+    *   (a) to sign any document for the party:

+    *   (b) to file any document for the party:

+    *   (c) to accept service for the party:

+    *   (d) to represent the party in court, or otherwise attend with the party before a Judge or Registrar

+    _party to a proceeding_ includes a party to a proposed proceeding.

+    (9) To avoid doubt, nothing in this section prevents a lawyer from---

+    *   (a) giving legal advice to a party:

+    *   (b) preparing any document for a party:

+    *   (c) conducting negotiations for a party.

-    Section 7(1): amended, on 18 May 2009, by [section 4(1)][220] of the Care of Children Amendment Act 2008 (2008 No 74).
+    Section 7A: inserted, on 31 March 2014, by [section 5][247] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

+##### 7B Duties of lawyer when giving advice

+*   A lawyer providing legal advice to a person about arrangements for the guardianship or care of a child, or both, must ensure that the person is aware of---

+    *   (a) the need for the child's welfare and best interests to be the first and paramount consideration when settling arrangements; and

+    *   (b) the mechanisms for assisting resolution of family disputes; and

+    *   (c) the steps for commencing a proceeding under this Act and subsequently pursuing the proceeding through the court process to obtain a resolution; and

+    *   (d) the types of directions and orders that the court may make if a proceeding is commenced.

-    Section 7(2): amended, on 18 May 2009, by [section 4(2)][220] of the Care of Children Amendment Act 2008 (2008 No 74).
+    Section 7B: inserted, on 31 March 2014, by [section 5][247] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

 ##### 8 Interpretation

 *   In this Act, unless the context otherwise requires,---

+    _approved counselling organisation_ means a counselling organisation that is approved by the Secretary under [section 46H][73]

     _certified copy_, in relation to an order of a court, means a copy certified by the proper officer of the court to be a true copy of the order